ipython/ipython/doc/source/ipython.rst

 Caution for Windows users
 -------------------------

 Windows, unfortunately, uses the '\' character as a path separator.
 This is a terrible choice, because '\' also represents the escape character in most modern programming languages, including Python.
-For this reason, issuing many of the commands discussed below (especially magics which affect the filesystem) with '\' in them will cause strange errors.

-A partial solution is to use instead the '/' character as a path separator, which Windows recognizes in most situations.
+For this reason, using '/' character is recommended if you have problems with ``\``.
 However, in Windows commands '/' flags options, so you can not use it for the root directory.
 This means that paths beginning at the root must be typed in a contrived manner like:
-%copy \opt/foo/bar.txt \tmp
+``%copy \opt/foo/bar.txt \tmp``

-There is no sensible thing IPython can do to truly work around this flaw in Windows.

 .. _magic: